xlab-si/emmy/README.md

 #### Registration keys

-Emmy server verifies registration keys provided by clients when initiating the nym generation procedure.
-A separate server is expected to provide registration keys to clients via another channel (e.g. QR codes on physical person identification) and save the generated keys to a registration database, read by the Emmy server.
+emmy server verifies registration keys provided by clients when initiating the nym generation procedure.
+A separate server is expected to provide registration keys to clients via another channel (e.g. QR codes on physical person identification) and save the generated keys to a registration database, read by the emmy server.

-## Emmy clients (DEPRECATED)
+## emmy clients (DEPRECATED)

 Running a client requires an instance of emmy server.
 First, spin up emmy server according to instructions in the previous section.
 You can then start one or more emmy clients in another terminal.